Spanish (SPAN)

 MESA (Typically Offered: Periodically)

-SPAN 4313 Advanced Oral Medical Spanish.
-(Formerly 313) Continued emphasis on developing oral proficiency and on improving oral syntax and grammar in Spanish.
-Students will work on their ability to respond to the communication challenges faced when using Spanish in authentic professional contexts, particularly those related to health care issues (including physical and mental well being, and nutrition).
-Typically taught concurrently with SPAN 4312, SPAN 4314, and /or SPAN 4315.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
+SPAN 4314 Advanced Oral Business Spanish.
+(Formerly 314) Continued emphasis on developing oral proficiency and on improving oral syntax and grammar in Spanish.
+Students will work on their ability to respond to the communication challenges faced when using Spanish in authentic professional contexts, particularly those related to the business world.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215.
 3 semester credit hour/s.

 MESA (Typically Offered: Periodically)